khamidou/khamidou.github.io/_drafts/engineering-job-post.markdown

 This job posting hits all the notes – from the big things (the mission: increasing the GDP of the Internet) to the smaller ones (everybody having lunch together).

-If you're looking for more inspiration, here's a couple more good "why we're cool" examples:
+If you're looking for more inspiration, [Github](/images/job_posts/github-cool.png) and – in a more corporate style – [Splunk](/images/job_posts/splunk-cool.png) have good "why we're cool" sections.

+## Gotchas

  why stripe's job
 job posts are way more important than you think